wKovacs64/pwned/docs/index.md

   pwned pw <password>           securely check a password for public exposure pwned search <account|email>  search breaches and pastes for an account (username or email
                                 address)
-  pwned subStatus               get your subscription status
+  pwned subStatus               get the subscription status of your API key

 Options:
   -h, --help     Show help                                                                 [boolean]